akhst7/An-immunophenotype-coupled_transcriptomic_atlas_of-human_hematopoietic_progenitors/Analysis.md

-## Data Preprocessing, Transformation, Dimension Reduction, and Annotation I
+## Analysis Step 1 -- Data Preprocessing, Transformation,  and Dimension Reduction
 ### Necessary steps to further process the Seurat obj for the downstrem analysis are written everywhere.
 This section only covers those unique steps/processes that are unique to this data set, and are not well covered in the main stream Seurat tutorials.

 As always, the very first step of the standard preprocessing step is to filter out **low quality** cells, those with high MT transcript content and low RNA counts and features.
 This step is well described everywhere and in my other analysis.
 I will just mention briefly some of the key data preprocessing pointes regarding the data.